kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

    relation that doesn't exist between image consumers and the cloud provider.

-2. A cloud provider wants to discourage users from using a public image that is getting old, for example an image which is missing some security patches or is no longer supported by the vendor, but doesn't want to delete the image because some users may still require it.
-Users could need the old image to rebuild a server, or because they have custom patches for that, particular image.
+2. A cloud provider wants to discourage users from using a public image that is getting old.
+For example, an image which is missing some security patches or is no longer supported by the vendor.
+The cloud provider doesn't want to delete the image because some users still require it.
+Users could need the old image to rebuild a server, or because they have custom patches for that particular image.

-   In either case, the vendor could make the image a "community' image and alleviate the challenges presented above.
+In both cases, the vendor can make the image a "community" image and alleviate the challenges presented above.
 This means that:

-   a) The community image won't appear in user's default image lists.
+   a) The community image won't appear in users' default image lists.
 This means they won't know about it unless they are motivated to seek it out, for example by asking other users for the UUID.